matthewpalmer/Locksmith/README.md

 #### `LocksmithInternetAuthenticationType`

 `LocksmithInternetAuthenticationType` lets you pick out the type of authentication you want to store alongside your `.InternetPassword`s—anything from `.MSN` to `.HTTPDigest`.
+[Apple’s documentation](https://developer.apple.com/library/ios/documentation/Security/Reference/keychainservices/#//apple_ref/doc/constant_group/Authentication_Type_Values) provides more information on these values.

 ```swift
 public enum LocksmithInternetAuthenticationType {